 Quite simply, the institutions I represent have the expertise of engaging in justice concerns for decades.
 Instead of relying on a team of colleagues with incredible knowledge, I had to make these decisions on my own.
 I did not have focused investment guidelines, company restrictions, or even return targets.
 I may have understood the jargon and the history of this movement, but suddenly I was in unfamiliar territory.
 It seemed as if I stood alone with the conviction that I wanted my investments to 'influence good,' Yet I was not sure how to accomplish it.

-I took a step backwards, to sit with my conscience and decide what I thought were paramount concerns for me.
+A holistic approach I took a step backwards, to sit with my conscience and decide what I thought were paramount concerns for me.
 I knew that there are three main focuses of socially responsible investing: screening, advocacy, and community development.
 I wanted to include such pieces, as well as review my overall attitude towards my finances.